Delaine Le Bas

 Speak The Truth is a new performance work with roots in Le Bas’s earlier works “Zigeuner Sauce” and “Beware Of Linguistic Engineering,” previously performed in London and Berlin.
 The title draws from a saying of Le Bas’s Nan (1927–2022), whose words—much like the ancient Sybil of Delphi—echo beyond death, travelling across time, and often not always what the recipient wanted to hear.

-This performance will take place as part of the Late Shows event.
+This performance was part of the Late Shows event.
 More information can be found here.

 Performance: +Fabricating My Own Myth – Red Threads & Silver Needles